kobolabs/epub-spec/README.md

 ### Two Pages Display in Portrait Orientation on Android

-In cases with graphic novels or books with small text, Fixed Layout content will fail QA for displaying a full 2-page spread in portrait orientation on our Android platform when they should ideally only display 1 page in portrait.
-This issue occurs when the rendition:spread property in the OPF file of the ePub is set to "portrait" or "both".
-To ensure that only 1 page appears in portrait and a full 2-page spread appears in landscape, set the rendition:spread property to "auto" or "landscape" in the OPF file.
+Fixed Layout content is ususally most legible when it displays 1 page in portrait mode and 2 in landscape mode.
+Control over this setting is given to the [`rendition:spread`](#fixed-layout-fxl-support) meta property in the OPF.
+In cases with graphic novels or books with small text, Fixed Layout content will fail QA for displaying 2 pages in the portrait orientation on Android.
+This issue usually occurs when the `rendition:spread` is set to `portrait` or `both`.

+To display 1 page in portrait mode and 2 pages in landscape mode, in the OPF `<metadata>` section, use:

+`<meta property="rendition:spread">auto</meta>` or `<meta property="rendition:spread">landscape</meta>`

+When 2-page spreads have been hard-coded together in a single HTML file, this property must be set to `none` to avoid 4 page spreads in landscape mode.
+Even so, Fixed Layout content with hard-coded 2-page spreads spreads may fail QA if text is illegible.

 ### Still have questions?